 We came up with GiftTogether, a collaborative online gift giving experience that creates curated gift guides to help customers find the perfect gift.

 - One individual will initiate a Gift Board.
 They’ll then invite others to join the board, and upon joining, each participant will be asked to complete a short quiz about the recipient’s personality, interests, and desired budget for this gift.
 Using this information, our system will put together a curated gift guide for the recipient, greatly narrowing down the vast selection offered in the default gift guide.

 - With the curated gift guide complete, participants now have the opportunity to explore the items in it and vote for up to three favourites.

 - Based on a combination of upvotes and total available budget, the group can decide which gift(s) they’d like to purchase for the recipient.

 - Finally, the group can decide on one of three payment options: Macy’s Split Pay feature which will evenly split the cost among all the participants, Pay As You Wish through which participants can contribute custom amounts to the gift, and Single Purchaser whereby either the group admin or another individual will pay the entire cost, with the assumption that the rest of the group will pay them back through some other method (Venmo, PayPal, cash, etc.).

 RESEARCH: Comparative Analysis, Marketing Data, User Surveys, Gamestorming Workshop

 EVALUATION: Usability Testing, Department Pitch

-To better understand the area we would be exploring, we started off with a comparative analysis to get a lay of the land, and determine where Macy’s stood relative to others in the retail industry.
-After researching over a dozen retailers’ gift guides, here’s what we discovered:
+To better understand the area we would be exploring, we started off with a comparative analysis of over a dozen other retailers’ gift guides,

 - Having categories like occasion, price point, and general demographics (gender, age, etc.) was pretty common across the board.